BakrAbushaar/williams_design/archetype.md

 [Your reasoning here - 2-3 paragraphs]

+### Why This Archetype Fits

+SageShield AI operates at the intersection of enterprise AI adoption and cybersecurity.
+Buyers in this category are risk-averse, require evidence, and need clear, defensible recommendations.
+The Sage archetype matches these expectations: it prioritizes trust, clarity, and expertise — all critical when advising large organizations about security and AI governance.

+Implementation should lean heavily on documentation, case studies, and clear checklists that support procurement and compliance conversations.

 ### Implementation Ideas
 <!--
 How could a business in your category use this archetype?